dmulyalin/salt-nornir/docs/source/Overview.rst

 Why use Nornir with SALT?
 =========================

+**First of all, scaling**

-*First of all*, scaling, Salt Nornir modules help to address scaling issues of interacting with devices at high numbers (hundreds to tens of thousands) without over consuming resources - accomplish more with less.
+Salt Nornir modules help to address scaling issues of interacting with devices at high numbers (hundreds to tens of thousands) effectively using resources (accomplish more with less), but without sacrificing execution speed.

-To demonstrate, for each network device to manage with SALT, there is a dedicated proxy-minion process must be configured and started together with additional (watchdog) process to manage it.
+To demonstrate, for each network device to manage with SALT, there is a dedicated proxy-minion process configured and started together with additional (watchdog) process to manage it.
 Each pair of processes consumes about 110 MByte (numbers might differ depending on environment and serve as example only) of RAM providing in return capability to interact with a single device.

 .. image:: ./_images/overview_usual_proxy-minion_architecture.png

-With nornir-proxy, while each proxy-minion consumes same amount of RAM and also requires 2 processes to operate, Nornir Proxy minion capable of managing multiple network devices.
+With nornir-proxy, while each proxy-minion consumes more RAM and also requires 2 processes to operate, Nornir Proxy minion capable of managing multiple network devices.

 .. image:: ./_images/overview_nornir_proxy-minion_architecture.png

-As a result, the more devices single Nornir proxy minion manages, the less overall resources used.
-However, the more devices, the longer it usually takes to execute tasks - time vs resources problem - at one extreme, single Nornir proxy can manage one device only, giving the fastest task execution time, on the other end, Nornir proxy minion can run task against 1000 devices, crawling them over several minutes.
+As a result, the more devices single Nornir proxy minion manage, the less overall resources used.
+However, the more devices, the longer it usually takes to execute tasks - time vs resources problem - at one extreme, single Nornir proxy can manage one device only, giving the fastest execution time, on the other hand, Nornir proxy minion can run tasks against 1000 devices, crawling them over several minutes.

 Optimal number of devices managed by single Nornir proxy depends on the environment it operates in and should be decided on a case by case basis.

+.. note:: each connection to device requires resources to operate, usually around 2-3MByte of RAM
+    per device, but might vary depending on environment and plugins in use.

+**Secondly, extendability and interoperability**

-*Secondly*, Nornir is Python, SALT is Python, Nornir is pluggable framework, SALT is pluggable framework, Nornir is open-source, SALT has open-source community version - sounds like a nice fit and it really is.
+Nornir is Python, SALT is Python, Nornir is pluggable framework, SALT is pluggable framework, Nornir is open-source, SALT has open-source community version - sounds like a nice fit and it really is.

-Why?
-Couple examples.
+Given that both frameworks expose themselves using Python and support modules/plugins, tinkering capabilities are endless.
+Several examples:

 (1) Conventional Proxy Minion locked in certain way of interacting with network devices, normally using library of choice.
 Nornir, on the other hand, handles interactions